 To create attractive headlines, you consider a formula that works and psychology that provokes.
 You use trigger words like best, ultimate, etc. along with the keyword.

-I feel grateful I came across with Jon Morrow in 2016 and got his 52 headline hacks for free.
+I feel grateful I came across Jon Morrow in 2016 and got his 52 headline hacks for free.
 I still have a copy of those that help me in creating attractive headlines.
 So, how to create one?

 For example, you type in “What is a cat?”

 Google detects information to answer the inquiry.
 So, after 1,000,000,000+ results, it gives you the top 10 on SERP.
-Now, your readers choose which of the top pages will she click and read.
+Now, your readers choose which of the top pages will click and read.
 Do you think she’ll click if you simply have “What is a cat?”